Society and culture in Saint Petersburg: Music in Saint Petersburg

 Dmitri Shostakovich was born and brought up in St. Petersburg, and dedicated his Seventh Symphony to the city, calling it the "Leningrad Symphony."
 He wrote the symphony while in Leningrad during the Nazi siege.
 The 7th symphony was premiered in 1942; its performance in the besieged Leningrad at the Bolshoy Philharmonic Hall under the baton of conductor Karl Eliasberg was heard over the radio and lifted the spirits of the survivors; each musician received 125 grams of bread after the premiere.
 In 1992 a reunion performance of the 7th Symphony by the (then) 14 survivors was played in the same hall as they done half a century ago.
 The Saint Petersburg Philharmonic Orchestra remained one of the best known symphony orchestras in the world under the leadership of conductors Yevgeny Mravinsky and Yuri Temirkanov.

 Choral music has a great tradition here.
 The Imperial Choral Capella was founded and modeled after the royal courts of other European capitals.
-The Male Choir of St Petersberg moved to the City of St Petersberg in the 18th century from Moscow.
+The Male Choir of St Petersburg moved to the City of St Petersburg in the 18th century from Moscow.
 At the end of the 19th century, the choir numbered 90.
 40 adults and 50 boys (women were not admitted).
 Of the 22 basses, 7 were profundi capable of reaching bottom G easily.
 These unique voices are produced on Russian soil to this day.

 St. Petersburg has been home to the newest movements in popular music.
 The first jazz band in the Soviet Union was founded here by Leonid Utyosov in the 1920s, under the patronage of Isaak Dunayevsky.
 The first jazz club in the Soviet Union was founded here in the 1950s, and later was named jazz club Kvadrat.
 In 1956 the popular ensemble Druzhba was founded by Aleksandr Bronevitsky and Edita Piekha, becoming the first popular band in the 1950s USSR.
 In the 1960s student rock-groups Argonavty, Kochevniki and others pioneered a series of unofficial and underground rock concerts and festivals.
 In 1972 Leningrad University student Boris Grebenshchikov founded the band Aquarium, that later grew to huge popularity.
 Since then the "Piter's rock" music style was formed.

 In the 1970s, many bands came out from "underground" and eventually founded the Leningrad rock club which has been providing stage to such bands as Piknik, DDT, Kino, headed by the legendary Viktor Tsoi, Igry, Mify, Zemlyane, Alisa and many other popular groups.
 The first Russian-style happening show Pop mekhanika, mixing over 300 people and animals on stage, was directed by the multi-talented Sergey Kuryokhin in the 1980s.

 Today, St. Petersburg boasts many notable musicians of various genres, from popular Leningrad's Sergei Shnurov and Tequilajazzz, to rock veterans Yuri Shevchuk, Vyacheslav Butusov and Mikhail Boyarsky.
 The Palace Square was stage for Paul McCartney, Rolling Stones, Scorpions and other stars.